GoogleCloudPlatform/ci-cd-for-data-processing-workflow/README.md

 1. Run `cd/prod.yaml` to deploy the release branch to production project this must include a substitution `_RELEASE_BUILD_ID` so it knows what version of the artifacts to pull in.

-## Adding Automation of Test and Deploy
+## Precommit and Postcommit "Discovery"
-Each directory in this repo containing code to be tested and deployed should define the following:
+Each directory in this repo containing code to be tested with a precommit and/or deployed  with a post commit can be picked up by the build discovery script defined in `./helpers/run_relevant_cloudbuilds.sh` by defining the following:
 1. a `precommit_cloudbuild.yaml` that defines unit tests and static analysis beyond what the repo enforces.
 1. a `cloudbuild.yaml` that runs integration tests, deploys artifacts and updates necessary references for System Tests.

-All cloud builds should assume they run from the root of the repo.
+All nested cloudbuilds should assume they run from the root of the repo and set `dir` accordingly.

 #### Pre-commit
 The precommit should run without substitutions.